2018 Toyota Camry recalled because pistons are too big

 According to the Japanese automaker, 1,730 examples of its midsize sedan may have engines that were produced with pistons that are too large.
 These out-of-spec parts could "cause the vehicle to run rough, create an abnormal sound, emit smoke from the exhaust and illuminate warning lights and messages."
 These overlarge pistons could result in a loss of power, or cause the engine to stop running altogether.

 Toyota says that the problematic pistons are "from a particular production period," late December 2017 through mid-January 2018.
 This helps explain why the number of models affected by the campaign is so small compared to the total production of such a high-volume model.
+(Toyota sold 387,000 Camrys in 2017.)

 If you're wondering how pistons that are too large found their way into cylinder blocks, it's worth noting that engines are built with incredibly exactly tolerances, and this doesn't sound like it would be an easy-to-discern issue on the production line.
 When reached for comment by Roadshow, Toyota safety spokesperson Victor Vanov said, "The tolerance for something like this is so minute that the human eye could never detect [it]."